ICE arrests undocumented father taking daughter to California school

 Avelica, a father of four, had lived in the United States for more than 25 years, according to a statement from Emi MacLean, an attorney for National Day Laborer Organizing Network.
 The statement said Avelica was picked up one block from his daughter's school.

-Ricardo Mireles, executive director of the charter school Academia Avance, told KABC that Avelica's DUI conviction occurred nearly a decade ago and another run-in with the law came 20 years ago after Avelica said he unknowingly purchased a car with an incorrect registration sticker.
+Ricardo Mireles, executive director of the charter school Academia Avance, told CNN affiliate KABC-TV in Los Angeles that Avelica's DUI conviction occurred nearly a decade ago and another run-in with the law came 20 years ago after Avelica said he unknowingly purchased a car with an incorrect registration sticker.

 "I think the impacts are going to come in terms of, 'Hey, how do we pay the rent?
-And how do we move forward?' " Mireles told the station.
+And how do we move forward?' " Mireles said.
 "We want to be able to find resources to help this family go through this process."

 The ICE statement Friday said Avelica was still in custody.